 The Trinity revealed in the Old Testament

 Some mistakenly think that the Trinity is an exclusively New Testament revelation.
 To the contrary, while the distinctions are not as pronounced as they are in the New Testament where God’s plan of redemption unfolds with the Father sending the Son to redeem us and afterwards sending the Holy Spirit to inhabit believers, all three persons are nevertheless referred to throughout the Old Testament.
-One passage in particular which recounts God’s deliverance of the children of Israel from Egypt, and also foreshadows God’s redemption of His people through Christ, and also names all three persons together, is Isaiah 63.
+One passage in particular which recounts God’s deliverance of the children of Israel from Egypt, and also foreshadows God’s redemption of His people through Christ, as well as naming all three persons together, is Isaiah 63.
 Here I will only quote the portions which name each of the three persons of the Godhead:

 “I will mention the lovingkindnesses of Yahweh and the praises of Yahweh…8 He became their Savior… 9 and the Angel of His Presence saved them… 10 But they rebelled and grieved His Holy Spirit; so He turned Himself against them as an enemy, and He fought against them… 11 Where is He who brought them up out of the sea with the shepherd of His flock?
 Where is He who put His Holy Spirit within them…16 Doubtless You are our Father… You, O Yahweh, are our Father; Our Redeemer from Everlasting is Your name.”
 (Isa 63:7-11,16)